EDS348 The Politics and Governance of the Environment

 Course book: Vatn A., 2015.
 Environmental Governance.
 Institutions, Policies and Action.
 Edward Elgar.

 In addition the readings will include a set of selected journal papers and book chapters.
-Information about these will be posted on Canvas in advance of the course start.
+Information about these will be posted on Canvas early January.

 Bachelor degree, EDS306 or equivalent